Our Leadership

 Dr. Soner Tarim, Founder, and CEO

-Dr. Tarim leads the founding team at Royal Public Schools.
+Dr. Tarim is the founder and CEO of Royal Public Schools.
 Dr. Tarim has been an educational advocate and national leader in STEM (Science, Technology, Engineering, and Mathematics) education for nearly two decades, encouraging students to pursue STEM fields.
 He is a pioneer and driving force for STEM education throughout Texas and the United States.
 He brings decades of experience developing innovative educational programs for K-12 schools.

-He is the founder of Houston-based Harmony Public Schools, which has garnered national recognition for its high academic standards.
+Dr. Tarim founded Houston-based Harmony Public Schools, which has garnered national recognition for its high academic standards under his leadership.
 Dr. Tarim is a Pahara-Aspen Fellow and he also completed the Broad Academy Fellowship.
 Both organizations are the top educational think-tanks whose mission is to identify, strengthen, and sustain diverse high-integrity leaders reimagining public education so that every child in America has access to an excellent public school.
 Dr. Tarim developed the Royal Public Schools model, in which he marries a new fine art, reading and writing, and social-emotional curriculum to his renowned STEM program.
 Dr. Tarim received his Ph.D. from Texas A&M University.

 Benjamin Warren, Chair